Barcelona and The Costa Brava (Self Drive)

 Barcelona

-Barcelona, the old Roman Barcino, is Sprain's second city, always on the biting edge of fashion, architecture, food, style, music and good times.
+Barcelona, the old Roman Barcino, is Spain's second city, always on the biting edge of fashion, architecture, food, style, music and good times.
 Walk its narrow streets and wonderful plazas, or along the Ramblas, stretching from Plaza de Cataluna to the Harbor, encompassing the magic of the city: stalls full of books, birds and flowers.
 The city's most powerful monuments open a window onto its history: the intricately carved edifices that comprise the medieval Gothic Quarter; the curvilinear modernism (Catalan Art Nouveau) that inspired Gaudi's Sagrada Familia; and the seminal surrealist works of Picasso and Miró, found in museums that peg Barcelona as a crucial incubator for 20th-century art.
 The recent restoration of the port area began with the development of a harbor for the Olympic Games of 1992.
 New modern squares, designed by leading artists such as Miro and Barcelo have created a new style alongside Gaudi's modernist buildings.
 Now the city is ready to show every visitor how it has been transformed into one of the most moderns and active cities in Europe.

 Explore The Sagrada Familia, Picasso Museum, La Rambla, Barri Gotic, Park Guell, modernist buildings, Montjuic Hill, Barceloneta and so much more!